-When we set off on our journey around the world almost 10 years ago, we did so with the idea that to understand a place, we needed to experience it on the ground, at eye level.
+When we set off on our journey around the world over 10 years ago, we did so with the idea that to understand a place, we needed to experience it on the ground, at eye level.
 To walk its streets, eat its food, and talk to and interact with its people.
 As we spoke to both men and women everywhere we went, the importance of story to understand various sub-narratives that course throughout our lives and the world’s communities became clear to us.

-Early in our journey in the Caucasus and Central Asia, we observed women and their evolving role in society.
+We observed women and their evolving role in society.
 It feels strange saying this as a man — and forgive me for the sweeping generalization — but in so many places (certainly not all), as men played backgammon, dominoes, and cards and drank tea or coffee all day, the women were caring for what needed to be cared for.
 Whether it was the home, the market stall, the community center or the school, more often than not the women, it seemed, were the ones doing.

 She gave us a hint of the importance of this concept and approach: “Never before did anyone invest in us, believe in us.
 Even we didn’t believe we were worthy of investment, that we could build something.
-Now we know, that we are able to create our own businesses.”
+Now we know that we are able to create our own businesses.”
 She emphasized that she and her counterparts were not looking for handouts, but access.

 Access.
 To education, to credit, and to opportunities to participate equally in society.